kynanvwright/rule-post/README.md

 ## Targets

 ### MVP
-- New accounts can be created
+- New accounts can be created [done]
-  - only by RC for now, through firebase console
+  - only by RC for now, through firebase console [superseded]
-- Scheduled publishing (deployed but all phases not tested)
+- Scheduled publishing [deployed] [testing]
 - RC can skip scheduling as detailed in the rule (only in firebase console for now)
-- Basic email alerts
+- Basic email alerts [deployed] [testing]
-- Colour-coding (optional but good)
+- Colour-coding (optional but good) [done]

 ### Published version
-- Site mostly used while logged out
+- Site mostly used while logged out [done]
-  - only log in for posting or notification settings
+  - only log in for posting or notification settings [done]
-- One team lead user per team, can add new users
+- One team lead user per team, can add new users [done]
-- Email notifications with customisation
+- Email notifications with customisation [partial]
 - Publishing permissions move via schedule or RC acceleration
   - allow alternative stage lengths
 - Identify RC in all of their posts